-So, every year around this time, no matter which hotel or restaurant we stop at in the Mississippi or Louisiana area, we find ourself engulfed in a sea of purple, green, and gold Mardi Gras decor.
-The colors are beautiful, vivid and eye catching, but I’ve always I found it strange that they also decorate the Christmas trees.
-The same trees that held Christmas ornaments in December are decorated with Mardi Gras ornaments and ribbons in January, February, and sometimes March.
+Anytime we traveled in the first quarter of the year, no matter where we stopped in the Mississippi or Louisiana area, we’d find ourselves engulfed in a sea of purple, green, and gold Mardi Gras décor.
+The colors were vivid, and eye-catching, but what I found strange was that they also decorated Christmas trees.
+The same trees that held Christmas ornaments in December were decorated with Mardi Gras ornaments, signs, and ribbons in January, February, and sometimes March.

 2 thoughts on “Mardi Gras